graphdeeplearning/website/content/authors/vijay.dwivedi/_index.md

 Vijay Dwivedi is a first year PhD student in Machine Learning at NTU, Singapore supervised by Dr. Xavier Bresson.
 His primary interest is developing Deep Learning algorithms on graph-structured data and their applications to domains such as quantum chemistry, social networks, etc.

 Before starting his PhD, Vijay worked with Dr. Bresson as a Research Assistant in the same lab.
-He has a background in Computer Science (BTech) from MNNIT Allahabad, where he explored the fields of Natural Language Processing and Multi-Modal Computing.
+He has a background in Computer Science (BTech) from MNNIT Allahabad, where he explored the fields of Natural Language Processing and Multi-modal Systems.